PerceivingSystems/bedlam2_retargeting/README.md

 on [Unreal Engine's IK Retargeter](https://dev.epicgames.com/documentation/en-us/unreal-engine/ik-rig-animation-retargeting-in-unreal-engine?application_version=5.3) by Epic Games.

 We provide two branches: `5.3` and `5.4`.

-Switch to the desired branch based on your Unreal Engine version.
+Switch to the desired branch based on your Unreal Engine version: `git checkout 5.3  # or 5.4`

 For the latest UE retargeting features, visit the [Unreal Engine documentation](https://dev.epicgames.com/documentation/en-us/unreal-engine/ik-rig-animation-retargeting-in-unreal-engine).